Is the AIGP worth it? An honest assessment

 The honest bottom line

 For someone working in or moving into AI governance, the AIGP is currently one of the highest-value certifications available, because the demand is real and the supply of qualified people is thin.
 But its value is tied to the capability it represents, not to the certificate itself.
-Prepare in a way that builds applied governance judgement, and the credential reflects something real that employers want.
-Treat it as a memorisation exercise, and you may pass without gaining the capability that makes it worth holding.
+Prepare in a way that builds applied governance judgment, and the credential reflects something real that employers want.
+Treat it as a memorization exercise, and you may pass without gaining the capability that makes it worth holding.

 If you have decided it is worth it, see how to study for the AIGP and the AIGP exam guide.

-If you have decided it is worth it, the AIGP track in the Academy is where you build the applied governance judgement the exam rewards: original lessons, scenario-based questions, and honest readiness tracking that never shows you ready before you are.
+If you have decided it is worth it, the AIGP track in the Academy is where you build the applied governance judgment the exam rewards: original lessons, scenario-based questions, and honest readiness tracking that never shows you ready before you are.

 Disclaimer